 Energy consumption and carbon emissions would be 60% higher without energy efficiency investments

-Similarly, the U.S. would have produced 60% higher carbon emissions, or an additional 3,540 million metric tons of carbon dioxide in 2018, without energy efficiency investments.
+Similarly, the U.S. would have produced 78% higher carbon emissions, or an additional 3,810 million metric tons of carbon dioxide, in 2021 without energy efficiency investments.
+This highlights the extraordinary scale of energy efficiency as a tool for decarbonization.
+Similarly, the U.S. would have produced 60% higher carbon emissions, or an additional 3,540 million metric tons of carbon dioxide, in 2018 without energy efficiency investments.
 This highlights the extraordinary scale of energy efficiency as a tool for decarbonization.4

 Per Capita Primary Energy Consumption